playnet-public/mc-bot/README.md

 - **Server Restarts:** Discord members can request a server restart.
 The restart blocks until the server is empty.
 A member with the Approvers role can override.

+- **Players:** Discord members can request the current number and names of online players.

+- **RCON Channel:** A Discord channel can be converted into an RCON console.

 ### Screenshots

 #### Whitelist Command